• 1. SGREEN Recycle at School

 Target: All Ocean Park Conservation Alliance Member Schools (Kindergarten)

-Date: October 2024 - May 2025
+Date: October 2025 - April 2026

 In our daily life, we unconsciously generate different types of waste.
 Many of them can be avoided by recycling, reducing, and reusing.
 To motivate schools in waste reduction and recycling, the "Plastic Challenge" is promoted through Ocean Park Conservation Alliance.
 The launch of “SGREEN” Inter-school Recycling Competition is aiming to encourage students to practise clean recycling actively in schools and invite their family members to visit “GREEN@COMMUNITY” recycling facilities for recycling, with a view to cultivating the habits of waste reduction and recycling at home and in the community.